jasontoups-dfinity/react-component-library/src/components/DeveloperWrapper/README.md

 ## Installation

-The Developer Wrapper is included in the React Playground template.
+The Developer Wrapper is included in the React Component Library template.
 To use it in other projects, copy the following files:

 - `src/components/DeveloperWrapper/` directory
 - `src/lib/DeveloperContext.tsx`